h3llrais3r/Auto-Subliminal/.build/BUILD.md

 ### Install python dependencies

-Run `poetry install --no-root` in the root of the project.
+Run `poetry install` in the root of the project.

 This will create a virtual environment `.venv` in the root of the project with all runtime and dev dependencies.